Center for Advocacy

 Check out the resumes and individual achievements of the students who comprise our National Trial Team and our national moot court teams.

-Sign-ups will begin at the Informational Meetings listed above, and the sign-up sheet will then be located in the Center for Advocacy (Suite 390) beginning on March 20th at 1:00 p.m.
-Sign-ups will close on Wednesday, April 3rd at 5:00 p.m.
+Sign-up sheets are posted outside the Center for Advocacy (Suite 390) beginning on March 2.
+Sign-ups will close on Wednesday, March 18 at 5:00 p.m.

 At the time of signing-up, each student must email the completed Tryout Information Sheet to CFA Director, David C. Schott (DSchott@law.du.edu ) that can be found on this CFA site.